webforj/webforj-documentation/docs/advanced_topics/web-storage.md

 ## Session storage
 Session storage stores data for the duration of a page session.
-The data is accessible only within the same session and is cleared when the page or tab is closed, but persists for reloads and restores.
+The data is accessible only within the same session and is cleared when the page or tab is closed.
+However, the data persists for reloads and restores.
 Session storage is best for storing temporary data during a single page session and maintaining state across different pages in the same session.

-### Advantages
+### Key features
 - Data is not sent with every HTTP request
 - Larger storage size than cookies

-### Disadvantages
-- Data is lost when the page or tab is closed
+- Data is cleared when the page or tab is closed
 - Data is not shared across tabs

 ### Using session storage in webforJ